 Class participation: 10%

 Homework: 25%

-Individual class presentations: 15%
+Individual class presentation: 15%

+Exam (midterm): 25%

 Group project and presentation: 25%

-Exam (midterm): 25%

 Background: The student should demonstrate interest in the fundamentals of logistics and be comfortable with basic modeling and analytics.
 If your preparation is in question, please see Professor Nagurney.